MemoryZy/Json-Assistant/DESCRIPTION.md

  - JavaBean to JSON
  - JSON to JavaBean
  - Kotlin Properties to JSON
- - Format conversion
+ - Format conversion (XML and JSON)
-   - XML to JSON
-   - JSON to XML

 <br/>